2025 Hungarian Grand Prix: F1 Race, Qualifying & Winners

 Reviewed and checked by Lee Parker

-Oscar Piastri takes the win against Lando Norris his McLaren teammate in P2 for the 2024 Hungarian Grand Prix // Image: McLaren Media
+Lando Norris (car no.4) takes the win at the 2025 Hungarian Grand Prix with McLaren // Image: McLaren Media

 Formula 1 rolled into Budapest for the Hungarian Grand Prix, the 14th round of the 2025 F1 World Championship—and the final stop before the paddock breathes out for its much-needed summer break.
 After the chaos and unpredictability of the previous Sprint weekend at Spa, the championship now reset to a more familiar rhythm with the return of the traditional Grand Prix format.
 The Hungaroring, a technical and twisting circuit that punishes lapses in concentration and rewards finesse, set the stage for a crucial mid-season showdown.